open-mmlab/mmpose/docs/en/user_guides/useful_tools.md

 </details>

 During training and inference for [MPII dataset](<[MPII](http://human-pose.mpi-inf.mpg.de/)>), the prediction result will be saved as '.mat' format by default.
-We also provide a tool to convert this '.mat' to more readable '.json' format.
+We also provide a tool to convert this `.mat` to more readable `.json` format.

 ```shell
 python tools/dataset_converters/mat2json ${PRED_MAT_FILE} ${GT_JSON_FILE} ${OUTPUT_PRED_JSON_FILE}